top of page

 HiltonHead (1).jpg

 The Circles program consists of in-person training and weekly meetings.
+We gather middle-income and high-income volunteers to support families who are struggling.
 Participants (called Circle Leaders) build friendships with volunteers (called Allies).
 Every week, Leaders, Allies and their families come together, share a meal, and learn from each other.
-Yes - we said families.
-This means children are welcome to participate in our programming as well.
+The children participate in our Children's Program while parents engage over the evening's topic .
+The Leaders set goals, create budgets, find resources and share experiences.

 We have a model that works